sam7r/nordnm/README.md

 ```

-To find out which country code code, group identifier or technology identifier to enter you can use the `nordnm vpn show` command
+To find any country code, group identifier or technology identifier available within Nord VPN, you can use the `nordnm vpn show` command

 ```sh
 # get the list of NordVPN technologies